skip to main content

 MRCPI Obstetrics and Gynaecology Part II Clinical | International

-Applications for the MRCPI Obstetrics and Gynaecology Part II OSCE/Clinical Examination on 07 & 08 February 2026 in Dubai, United Arab Emirates, are now open and will close on 26 November 2025 at 5pm Irish time.
+Applications for the MRCPI Obstetrics and Gynaecology Part II OSCE/Clinical Examination in Dubai, United Arab Emirates, on 07 & 08 February 2026 are now closed.

 Place allocations for the OSCE will be completed when all applications have been verified.
 This may take up to three weeks after the applications closing date.
 All candidates will be contacted with an update to their application status by that stage.
 If you are successful, you will receive an email with a confirmation of your exam place and the link for payment.